• Skip to primary navigation

 Total Time: 6 days 6 hours 50 minutes

-Glyko Nerantzi is a fruit preserve made with Seville Oranges when they are small and the seeds have not yet developed inside.
+Glyko Nerantzi is a fruit preserve made with Seville Oranges.
+This preserve is vegan and flavoured with Ginger.

 Ingredients